bbauska/UofM-Inter-with-JavaScript/readme.md

 We talked about how plus will add two numbers together.
 That&apos;s only true if the operators on both sides are numbers.
 In some cases, we have the string operators, and in that case, the plus is actually a concatenation.
-It&apos;ll take the 'Hi' and the 'There' and put it together into one variable.
+It&apos;ll take the &apos;Hi&apos; and the &apos;There&apos; and put it together into one variable.
 If you want to put those spaces in, you have to remember to actually add them.
 In the same case, if I have a string and a number, and I use the plus, it&apos;s going to be concatenation.
 You want to be careful when you&apos;re playing with this, because anything that&apos;s read in from a prompt is a string.
 You&apos;re going to need to make sure